thainamhoang/adasite/index.md

 What can we conclude?
 Three different approaches told us contradicting stories, but after controlling for confounders, we can conclude that there isn't any evidence that merging ideas from different genres/domains could help with the popularity or success of a movie.
+The patterns we observed are likely due to random chance rather than a systematic association.
-What is more, we saw that the results highly depend on the approach we used for modelling the data, which is to be expected as we went from plot descriptions into graph representations.
+What is more, we saw that the results highly depend on the approach we used for modelling the data, which is to be expected as we went from plot descriptions into graph representations, which is not too straightforward approach.

-Using only one approach might give us clearer picture, but would tell only one side of the story.
+Lastly, be aware of the [p-hacking](https://en.wikipedia.org/wiki/Data_dredging) that could be applied here.
+We could have only published one of the approaches that told the most suitable story and thanks to the big enough sample size, show that the effect is statistically significant.
+But we didn't.

 ## Ethical Risks